Statistical properties of dynamics. Introduction to the functional analytic approach: The transfer operator

-Let us consider the space $SM(X)$ of Borel measures with sign on $X$ (equivalently complex valued measures can be considered).
-A function $T$ between metric spaces naturally induces a function $L:SM(X)\rightarrow SM(X)$ \emph{which is linear} and is called transfer operator (associated to $T$).
-Let us define $L$: if $\nu \in SM(X)$ then $L[\nu ]\in SM(X)$ is such that
+We have seen how the dynamics $T$ can be applied to measures by the pusforward map.
+Let us consider the space $SM(X)$ of Borel measures with sign on $X$ (equivalently complex valued measures can be considered) this is a vector space and the pushforward map $T_{\ast }$ can be extended to $SM(X)$ with the same definition to a \emph{linear map} $L:SM(X)\rightarrow SM(X)$.
+Because of its importance and to emphatize the fact that this is a linear function we will denote it by $L$ or $L_{T}$ and call it the \textbf{ transfer operator} associated to $T$.
+Recalling the definition, we remark that if $\nu \in SM(X)$ then $L[\nu ]\in SM(X)$ is such that

+The main theme of these lectures is to see how the understanding of the properties of this operator, applied on suitable normed vector spaces of measures allow to understand many important statistical properties of the dynamics of $T$.

+We will see this by dealing first with some of the simplest examples, the expanding maps for which we will prove the existence of physical measures having a smooth density, the convergence to equilibrium and statistical stability properties.
+To do this we will hence restrict our interest on absolutely continuous measures, and until Section \ref{sec:contr} we will only consider this kind of measures and the related densities, also on other more complicated classes of of deterministic and random systems.
+We then now focus our attention on the understanding of the properties of the transfer operator applied to absolutely continuous measures.

-Remark that if the measure we consider is absolutely continuous: $d\nu =f~dm$ (here we are considering the Lebesgue measure $m$ as a reference measure, note that other measures can be considered) and if \thinspace $T$ is nonsingular\footnote{ A map is nonsingular (with respect to the Lebesgue measure) when $ m(T^{-1}(A))=0$ $\iff m(A)=0$}, the operator induces another operator $ \tilde{L}:L^{1}(m)\rightarrow L^{1}(m)$ acting on the measure densities ($ \tilde{L}f=\frac{d(L(f~m))}{dm}$).
-By a small abuse of notation we will still indicate by $L$ this operator.
+Remark that if the measure we consider is absolutely continuous: $d\nu =f~dm$ (here we are considering the Lebesgue measure $m$ as a reference measure, note that other measures can be considered) and if \thinspace $T$ is nonsingular\footnote{ A map is nonsingular (with respect to the Lebesgue measure) when $ m(T^{-1}(A))=0$ $\iff m(A)=0.$} the operator $L$ induces another operator $ \tilde{L}:L^{1}(m)\rightarrow L^{1}(m)$ acting on the measure densities defined by

+By a small abuse of notation we will still indicate by $L$ this operator \footnote{ In many applications the transfer operator will be considered as acting on some suitable space of regular measures with sign hence other subspaces of $ L^{1}(m)$ or $SM(X)$.}.
+We remark that in this point of view, one can see $ L^{1}(m)$ equivalently \ as a space of integrable funtions or a space of measures which are absolutely continuous with respect to $m,$ hence measures having some regularity.